 Wenum is on track to graduate in the spring of 2018.
 After he graduates with his BA, he’s interested in either pursuing his master’s degree or seeking employment as a writing or communications instructor right away.
 It will come down to pursuing whatever opportunity is presented to him.

-Scott Wenum is a recipient of the Nolte-Miller Scholarship, the Larson Scholarship, and the Osher Scholarship.
+Scott Wenum is a recipient of the Julius Nolte-Harold Miller Scholarship, the Karen L. Larson Interdisciplinary Education Scholarship, and the Osher Reentry Scholarship.